ADM Release Notes

-The following updates have been made to ADM.
+The following updates have been made to Amazon Device Messaging (ADM).

 ADM has been updated to support the sending of high priority messages.
 ADM will attempt to deliver high priority messages even when the device is in doze mode.
 No changes are required on the device side.
 Devices that have the updated version of ADM will support ‘normal’ and ‘high’ priority messages.
 Changes need to be made to the service to add the priority parameter to the body of the message request.
 By default, the priority of messages is set to ‘normal.’
 The number of 'high' priority messages an app can receive per day is limited by the app's standby bucket.
 Once the limit is reached, 'high' priority messages will be converted to 'normal' priority messages.